AliRezaJoodi/AVR_Projects/Dimmer_1Phase_LCD/README.md

-## Digital Single Phase Dimmer with PWM
+## Digital Single Phase Dimmer
-Phase control with PWM that synchronized with zero crossing.
+Phase control with Zero-Crossing Synchronized PWM

 MCU:        	ATmega32
 Frequency:  	4MHz
 Timer0:		PWM Mode with inverted output
 External INT0:	Rising Edge Mode
+Display: 	16x2 LCD

 Note: INT0 used for end to the timer0 task
 Note: Used of a MOC3021 for TRIAC gate driver

+It's a personal project.
+Date in Jul 2023

 ### Pictures: v1.x
 ![](Pictures/v1.x.jpg)